RobertoValli/panel_models_workshop/README.md

 - Quick dust-off of basic DiD model
 - The DiD assumptions violation tree
 - Discussion of selected methods (with R examples):
-  - Staggered treatment adoption
+  - Linear DiDs with staggered treatment adoption
-  - Repeated treatment
+  - Flexible methods for repeated/revesable treatment exposure
 - Bring your own problems: Brainstorming data and methods
 - Conclusion: Is there a new standard?